alsalafiyyah/alsalafiyyah.github.io/_muqolat/2020-07-24-correct-aqidah.md

 One of the bases of Iman is to believe in the Five Pillars of Islam that Allah has ordained and enjoined upon His servants, which are: The testimony that there is no god but Allah and Muhammad is the Messenger of Allah, performance of Salah (Prayers), paying Zakah (obligatory charity), fasting during Ramadan and performing Hajj (pilgrimage) to the sacred House of Allah for those who have the ability to perform it, in addition to other obligatory acts which are laid down by the Shari'ah (Islamic law).
 The most important pillar is the testimony that there is no god but Allah and Muhammad is the Messenger of Allah.
 The testimony that there is no god but Allah demands that we sincerely worship Allah Alone and negate any kind of worship to other than Him.
 This is the meaning of "There is no god but Allah."
 It means there is no one worthy of worship except Allah.

 Anyone that is worshiped other than Allah, such as humans, kings, Jinn or others, they are all worshiped falsely because the Only One Who is worthy of worship is Allah Alone.
-Allah (Exalted be He) says: "That is because Allâh — He is the Truth (the only True God of all that exists, Who has no partners or rivals with Him), and what they (the polytheists) invoke besides Him, it is Bâtil (falsehood)." [al-Hajj: 62]
+Allah (Exalted be He) says: "**That is because Allâh — He is the Truth (the only True God of all that exists, Who has no partners or rivals with Him), and what they (the polytheists) invoke besides Him, it is Bâtil (falsehood).**" [al-Hajj: 62]

 We have mentioned earlier that Allah (Glorified be He) created mankind and Jinn for this reason and commanded them to worship Him and sent messengers and revealed Divine Books to teach this truth.
 Please contemplate this well in order to know the deep ignorance that many Muslims have fallen into by neglecting this pillar to the extent that they worship others along with Allah and give His Exclusive Right to be worshipped to others.
 Allah is the One sought for help.